 If the last decade was about "Organic," the current decade is about "Forensic Transparency."
 Following the heavy metal scares of the early 2020s and the formula supply chain crises, consumer trust plummeted in the infant nutrition market.
 In 2025, trust is no longer assumed; it must be proven.

-Modern parents, particularly Gen Z, approach baby food with skepticism.
-Brands that have succeeded in 2024-2025 (such as Bobbie, Serenity Kids, and Yumi) did so by radicalizing transparency.
+The Certificate of Analysis (CoA): Modern parents, particularly Gen Z, approach baby food with skepticism.
+Brands like Bobbie, Serenity Kids, and Yumi have succeeded by radicalizing transparency.

 Big Food vs. Boutique Integrity in the Infant Nutrition Market